Buying Real Estate in NSW

 Importance of inspections

 Make sure you spend time thoroughly inspecting the property.
 Here are some inspection guidelines to help you when you walk through the property.
-It is also recommended to have a pre-purchase building / pest inspection on all properties you are serious about buying as it can save you thousands in the long run.
+Click here for an apartment checklist and click here for a house inspection checklist. t is also recommended to have a pre-purchase building / pest inspection on all properties you are serious about buying as it can save you thousands in the long run.

 The NSW buying process